 It drove home how much easier dealing with his brother's estate could have been if he'd had a will.
-(Our partner Trust & Will can help you complete an estate plan.
-Use promo code "protectmylegacy" to save $10.)
+(We have an app that helps you protect your family and finances, all in one place.
+You can sign up here.)

 Why don't people make an end-of-life plan?